Raven0uss/weather-companion/README.md

 # Weather Companion

-Weather companion is a small app with React and Typescript allowing you to check the weather in all cities in the world.
+Weather companion is a small app with ``React`` and ``Typescript`` allowing you to check the weather in all cities in the world.
+This project use ``styled-components`` for the style and not any other library, all the CSS has been wrote from scratch (except for the icon about the weather and the import for fonts).
+For the testing part, the project use ``Jest`` and ``React Testing Library``.
+It also uses ``moment`` to manage the displaying of dates, hours and calculation for the timezone.

 ## How to run it in dev ?